Axway-API-Management-Plus/mqtt-proxy/README.md

 To use the MQTT-Proxy you have multiple ways to start it, either using your own MQTT-Broker or an MQTT-Broker included in this asset and started as a Docker-Container.

 ### Standalone (mqtt-proxy only)
-This means, that no MQTT-Broker is started, hence you have to configure the location of your existing running MQTT-Broker.
+Standalone means, that no MQTT-Broker is started, hence you have to configure the location of your existing running MQTT-Broker.
 This is a simple example without user-authentication against the MQTT-Broker:
 ```sh
 docker run -it --rm -e AUTH_URL=http://api-host:8080/mqtt -e MQTT_BROKER_HOST=my-mqtt-broker -p 1883:1883 davinci1976/mqtt-proxy